Rough-skinned newt: Distribution and subspecies

 It is now believed that the Taricha granulosa mazamae subspecies is no longer valid, as specimens that look similar to T.g.m. have been found in areas of Alaska as well.

 Toxicity

 Many newts produce toxins from skin glands as a defense against predation, but the toxins of the genus Taricha are particularly potent.
+In this species the toxin seems to be produced by their skin microbiome.
 An acrid smell radiates from the newt, which acts as a warning for animals to stay away.
 Toxicity is generally experienced only if the newt is ingested, although some individuals have been reported to experience skin irritation after dermal contact, particularly if the eyes are touched after handling the animal without washing hands.
 In 1979, a 29-year-old man from Oregon died after ingesting a rough-skinned newt.

 Tetrodotoxin binding

 The newt produces a neurotoxin called tetrodotoxin (TTX), which in this species was formerly called "tarichatoxin".
 It is the same toxin found in pufferfish and a number of other marine animals.
 This toxin targets voltage-gated sodium channels via binding to distinct but allosterically coupled sites.
 Because TTX is much larger than a sodium ion, it acts like a cork in a bottle and prevents the flow of sodium.
 The reverse binding to sodium channels in nerve cells blocks electrical signals necessary for conducting nerve impulses.
 This inhibition of firing action potentials has the effect of inducing paralysis and death by asphyxiation.